GauravShirkeGS/tender-management-system/Tender_Mnagement_SystemREADME.md

   ## Vender Role:
   1. Venders can register by giving their detailes and making account and need to login for use all properties.
   2. Functionalities for vendors:
+   i.
+View all current tenders
+   ii.
+Place a bid to tender
+  iii.
+View status of bid
+   iv.
+View bid history